ipfs/ipfs-docs/docs/concepts/glossary.md

 ### ACL

-In computer security, an access-control list (ACL) is a list of permissions associated with a system resource (object).
+In computer security, an access-control list (ACL) is a list of permissions associated with a system resource, also known as an _object_.
 An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.
 [More about ACL](https://en.wikipedia.org/wiki/Access-control_list)

 ### ADL